chuckcoughlin/redistrict-colorado/docs/user-guide.md

 ##### Comparisons <a id="comparisons"></a>
 The results page compares metrics for each plan.
 Evaluations are presented as bar charts with the bars ordered with the "best" result on top.
 Depending on the metric a "good" result may be the smallest number.
+The composite score is a weighted average of scaled values of the 8 other values.

 ![Results](/images/plan_comparison.png)
 ```                  Results    ```